 Why do I see spam entries in my statistics?

-One of the features of our statistics is that you can see what pages people came from to reach your Web site (called the “referring page”).
+One of the features of our statistics is that you can see what pages people came from to reach your website (called the “referring page”).
 In these cases, the referring page presumably contains a link to your page, so you can use this information to see who is linking to you.

 That’s handy, but occasionally spammers add their own pages to this list.
-They do so with special software that requests pages from your Web site, just like a real visitor, but with one difference: the software claims it’s coming from a page run by the spammer, and that page doesn't really contain a link to your site.
+They do so with special software that requests pages from your website, just like a real visitor, but with one difference: the software claims it’s coming from a page run by the spammer, and that page doesn't really contain a link to your site.
 In fact, that page most likely advertises illegal gambling, pornography, or worse.
 Spammers do this hoping you’ll notice their page in your statistics and be curious enough to click on it.

 We try and block these fake statistics when we can, but it’s impossible to block them all.
 You should usually just ignore them.
+The reality is that on the modern Internet, lists of referring pages are not reliable or very useful; we’ve considered removing the display of them from the statistics altogether, but some people still like seeing the legitimate pages included.

 What if I really, really want to block these?